Juanduino/THE-DIMMER_M4SDRV_V1/README.md

 The south and north pole of the coils will be in the direction of movement, unlike normal BLDC motors, where you make two windings for each pole pair.

+Mosfets have quite different specs. when it comes to voltages and current ratings.
+If using 12v or 24v for a motor, its better to use 30v rated mosfets with a mush lower Rds(on) (resistence) compared to higher voltage rated MOSFETS.
+The amount of heat dissipated from the Mosfets can be calculated. (see https://d1d2qsbl8m0m72.cloudfront.net/en/products/databook/applinote/ic/power/switching_regulator/power_loss_appli-e.pdf)

 CONS: It takes time to perfect.
 All good cookies take time to make.
 The intended Arduino Library (SimpleFoc) needs further development to be able to work with inline current sensing.

 Changelog: